Essay on Diwali For Students and Teachers

 Naraka Chaturdasi – Day 2

-The second day is celebrated to commemorate the slaying of the demon king Narakasura, who was killed by Lord Krishna and his consort Satyabhama.
+The second day of Diwali is celebrated to commemorate the slaying of the demon king Narakasura, who was killed by Lord Krishna and his consort Satyabhama.
 Legend has it that Lord Vishnu, pleased with Narakasura’s devotion granted him a boon of long life.

 Misusing this, Narakasura believed in his invincibility and created havoc in all the three worlds.
 When all the gods and people approached lord Vishnu for help, he sent Lord Krishna along with his consort Satyabhama to slay Narakasura.